JaKooLit/Wallpaper-Bank/README.md

-#### A wallpaper bank that will be offered to download when copying Hyprland-Dots
+#### A wallpaper bank that will be offered to download when copying Hyprland-Dots.
+If you are using my dots, place it at ~/Pictures/wallpapers/

 ### 🎏 These wallpapers are not mine.
 All credits goes to those who have created / photographed these nice wallpapers